elliottpost/fabulous-form-maker/readme.md

 ## Changelog

+### 2.0
+Plugin is now object orienteded.
+Plugin is now compatible with/extensible for multiple Content Management Systems provided a new adapter is created which implements the I_Adapter interface.
+(See developers docs for more details)
+Unit tests added for all non-CMS-dependent methods.
+ReadMe updated with screenshots show front and back-end use

 ### 1.1.0
 Now sends HTML emails instead of text based.
 Fixed an issue with slashes appearing before certain special characters.